equinor/mercury/README.md

 It is also possible to use the model for glycol systems (MEG and TEG) but the uncertainty of the model is not defined for such calculations.

-- The architecture contract for the calculator can be found [here](https://github.com/equinor/architecturecontract/blob/master/contracts/Mercury.md)
+- The architecture contract for the calculator can be found [here](https://github.com/equinor/architecturecontract/blob/master/contracts/Mercury.md) (requires sign in)

 - Test fluids for calculations can be found [here](https://github.com/equinor/mercury/blob/main/api/src/tests/test_data/multiflash_data.py)

-- For technical support please contact: fg_team_hermes@equinor.com
+- For technical support and improvement suggestions please contact: fg_team_hermes@equinor.com

 __References__